How to Build a Better Store Brand ?

 Say you have products you want to roll out under a new store, how do you make your store more relevant to customers than any other store selling the same product?

-Why should they buy from you and not them?
+Why would they buy from you and not them?

-This is a common problem for serial Shopify entrepreneurs.
+This is a common problem for serial Shopify entrepreneurs and is a question of branding.

-While success with new products is always a pleasant surprise, it poses a bit of a quandary because it is always unplanned for, and therefore by definition, can not be optimized effectively on your existing store.
+While success with side products is always a pleasant surprise, it poses a bit of a quandary because it is always unplanned for, and therefore by definition, can not be optimized for effectively on your existing store.

 Consequently, the decision to roll out yet another store brand from an existing one is usually not a choice at all.